ddsbook/blog/2014/drafts/playing-with-elastichoney-data-in-r.md

 <a target="_blank" href="http://datadrivensecurity.info/blog/images/2015/05/china.png"><img src="http://datadrivensecurity.info/blog/images/2015/05/china-small.png"/></a>

+China IP space is a major player, but the address blocks are not at all mostly contiguous and there definitely are other network (and geo) sources.
+You can use `dplyr` and the other CIDR blocks from Ivan to take a more detailed look.

 #### Wrapping up

 There are definitely some further areas to explore in the data set, and I hope this insipred some folks to fire up RStudio and explore the data a bit further.
 If you find anything interesing, drop a note in the comments.
+Remember, all the source for the above is [on github](https://github.com/hrbrmstr/elastichoney).